bertrandmartel/javacard-gradle-plugin/README.md

     * applet [Closure] - for creating an applet inside the CAP
       * className [String] - class of the Applet where install() method is defined. **Required**
       * aid [String] - AID (hex) of the applet.
 Recommended - or set to package aid+i where i is index of the applet definition in the build.xml instruction
-    * importResource [Closure] - for linking against external components/libraries, like GPSystem or OPSystem
+    * libs [Closure] - for linking against external components/libraries, like GPSystem or OPSystem
       * exps [String] - path to the folder keeping .exp files.
 Required
       * jar [String] - path to the JAR file for compilation.
 Optional - only required if using sources mode and not necessary with classes mode if java code is already compiled